China extends Airbus production venture, unblocks A330 deal

 PARIS China signed a new 10-year accord on Wednesday allowing Airbus to assemble A320 planes on its soil until 2025 and unblocked orders for larger jets worth more than $6 billion, restoring ties after a row with Europe over aircraft emissions.

-Watched by visiting President Xi Jinping and his French counterpart Francois Hollande, Chinese officials in Paris also signed deals to co-produce 1,000 French EC-175 helicopters over 20 years with Airbus Group's (AIR.PA) helicopter division and to co-operate on turbo-prop engines with France's Safran (SAF.PA).
+Watched by visiting President Xi Jinping and his French counterpart Francois Hollande, Chinese officials in Paris also signed deals to co-produce 1,000 French EC-175 helicopters over 20 years with Airbus Group's helicopter division and to co-operate on turbo-prop engines with France's Safran.

 The A330 orders that got the go-ahead on Wednesday had been suspended during a trade row triggered by China's opposition to a European Union scheme forcing airlines to join an emissions mechanism that China feared could harm its carriers.